AmateurECE/redfish-codegen/README.md

 This project aims to develop tools which are used to translate the Redfish specification into Rust code.
-The primary crate provided by this repository is `redfish-codegen`, which contains an unopinionated translation of the Redfish Schema Bundle (DSP8010) and the Redfish Base Registries Specification (DSP8011).
+The primary crate provided by this repository is `redfish-models`, which contains an unopinionated translation of the Redfish Schema Bundle (DSP8010) and the Redfish Base Registries Specification (DSP8011).